 I would like to know about the right to maintenance of Muslim woman after the divorce.
 My husband is in illegitimate relation with another woman.
 Due to all this, I left my matrimonial home and living with my parents.
 He divorced me two years ago.
 Could I file a case for maintenance?

-A needy wife, children and parents can claim financial support under this section.
-As far as the wife is concerned, she can claim alimony if her husband refuses or neglects to maintain her.
+A needy wife, children and parents can receive financial support under this section.
+So far as the wife is concerned, section 125 includes a married as well as a divorced wife.
+A divorced lady can claim alimony if her former husband refuses or neglects to maintain her.

 Maintenance under the Muhammadan Law

 Under Muslim law, the married wife’s right to maintenance from her husband is absolute.
 It is a legal obligation of every husband to maintain his wedded wife even she has own means to support herself.
 The wife has priority over all other persons in respect of the right to maintenance.

 But she holds such right until she remains faithful and obedient to her husband.
 After the divorce, she loses that right and barely entitles to get subsistence allowance during the Iddat period.
 The Muhammadan law has no provision regarding the right to alimony after the Iddat period.

 According to Mohammadan law, a divorced wife has right to receive monetary support until the end of three months (Iddat) from the date of divorce.
 The holy Quran is silent about the extension of alimony right after the Iddat period.

 However, the Sharia law has supremacy over the matter of financial support for a divorced wife but after the Mohd.
 Ahmed Khan v.
 Shah Bano Begum (1985) 2 SCC 556 case the Muslim women have got that right under section 125 crpc even after the Iddat period.